vitrum/product-list-image-auto-refit/readme.md

-# Product List Image Layout Optimization
+# Product-list-image-auto-refit For Product List Image Layout Optimization
 ## Overview
 This document outlines a technical solution to address inconsistent display issues of product images on the product list page, aiming to optimize the visual presentation of product images through JavaScript-based content recognition and CSS-driven layout adjustment.